Marketing as Communication and What It Means for Your Business

 Is it pricing, sales, and support?

-The answers, as you surely guessed, are yes, yes, and yes.
+As you indeed guessed, the answers are yes, yes, and yes.

 Most of all, though, marketing is communication.

-From what you develop to how you promote it, understanding how to communicate your message is a critical factor in your success.
+Understanding how to communicate your message is a critical factor in your success, from what you develop to how you promote it.

-Although it sounds simple enough, knowing where to start and how to move your marketing initiatives forward is daunting.
+Although it sounds simple, knowing where to start and how to move your marketing initiatives forward is daunting.
 Further, if you are unable to convey these ambitions, it will prove disastrous to your bottom line,

-Let's simplify the process, and take a look at some basic tenets of how to use your marketing to effectively communicate before, during, and after the lifecycle of any product or service.
+Let's simplify the process and examine some basic tenets of marketing, which are how to effectively communicate before, during, and after the lifecycle of any product or service.

 What is Marketing as Communication?